LeaTTa

 /- jscpd:ignore-end -/

 The chapter walks through the machine-checked metatheory.
 Every result here is a theorem in Lean's kernel.
-The development contains no sorry or admit, and #print axioms reports only Mathlib's three standard classical axioms (propext, Classical.choice, Quot.sound).
+The development contains no sorry, admit, native_decide, partial, or unsafe.
+The public axiom audit files report only Mathlib's three standard classical axioms (propext, Classical.choice, Quot.sound) where those library paths require them.
 The gradual-typing non-transitivity result depends on no axioms at all.

-The headline axiom checks are collected in MeTTaILProofs/AxiomAudit.lean, which is imported by the proof root and built in CI.
+The audit files are explicit: MettaHyperonFull/Distributed/AxiomAudit.lean, MeTTaILProofs/AxiomAudit.lean, CordialMiners/AxiomAudit.lean, and CordialMiners/Runtime/AxiomAudit.lean.
 The root CI build also fails on any Lean or Lake warning.
 A proof that starts leaning on a placeholder warning cannot slip through as a green build.
 The book CI separately builds the Verso source and generated site.
 Book CI fails on every book warning except the reviewed upstream Verso v4.31.0 @[expose] warning.

 6.1.
 Determinism and Replayability🔗